niolabs/docs/docs/api/blocks.md

 # Blocks API #

-Configured instances of a n.io block type are simply referred to as blocks.
+Configured instances of a {{ book.product }} block type are simply referred to as blocks.
 Earlier we saw an example of a Logger block instance created with the name ``Log``.
-Information and interaction with the block configurations of a running n.io instance is available through the blocks API.
+Information and interaction with the block configurations of a running {{ book.product }} instance is available through the blocks API.

 ## Get API ##